FLSA Changes 2019

 Reclassified employees may have to follow procedures and policies that didn’t apply to them before—or that you didn’t have.
 Changing habits can be a challenge, but changing those of your formerly exempt employees with respect to hours worked and tracked is critical to preventing wage and hour violations.

 Newly non-exempt employees are likely used to “running the clock” after hours.
 They may be in the habit of responding to work email, finishing up projects, taking client calls, or engaging in other work tasks during non-work hours.
 It’s therefore advisable that your policies are clear about expectations and the organization’s commitment to recording all time worked by nonexempt employees.
-Let’s take a look at the FLSA changes 2019.
+Let’s take a look at the FLSA changes.

 Consider that your previously exempt employees may not be familiar with your timekeeping procedures, such as tracking time to check emails and turning in recorded work time for each pay period.
 Review these procedures with them, keeping in mind that non-exempt employees must be paid for all time they are “suffered or permitted” to work.
 This doesn’t just mean time in the office, but all time, whether it’s approved by the employer or not.

 As mentioned above, all hours worked by a non-exempt employee must be recorded and compensated, even those performed outside of the employee’s standard shift.
 Therefore, it’s critical to have a policy in place that informs employees that all time worked must be tracked, that off-the-clock work is prohibited, and that employees may be disciplined for not following their scheduled shift.
-Please note that refusing to pay for unauthorized time worked—whether it’s regular or overtime—is not permissible under the FLSA changes of 2019 or any time.
+Please note that refusing to pay for unauthorized time worked—whether it’s regular or overtime—is not permissible under the FLSA changes of 2019.

 Employees Using Their Personal Electronic Devices